surifirstpin/AcuBI_Technical_Documents/Version.6/Database_Connection_TD.md

 <center><h2>DATABASE CONNECTION</h2></center>

- **Connection** Specifies a database connection from which a model can retrieve the data.
+ <b>Connection</ Specifies a database connection from which a model can retrieve the data.

  **To set up database connection;**